But Rachel, from Glasgow, has beaten her stammer thanks to a speech programme and is delighted the star has spoken out to encourage other sufferers.

 “Being asked by teachers to speak in class was a big worry because I was so ashamed of my stutter,” said Rachel, 32.
 “If I was having a bad speech day then I literally couldn’t talk.

 “Some teachers could definitely have been more supportive.
-In one class we were going round the room saying the numbers and I just couldn’t do it.
+In one class we were going around the room saying the numbers and I just couldn’t do it.

 “I was mispronouncing mine on purpose as I struggled to say ‘S’ and he kept going, mocking me and almost laughing with the class.
 That was definitely the worst teaching experience but other pupils would mimic me.”